-How a good cashflow forecast can benefit your business
+How a good forecast can benefit your business

-A cashflow forecast is a useful tool when running a business.
-It can warn you of stormy times ahead, help you achieve steady growth and steer you safely through a downturn.
-It could also help you access additional finance because it can be used when you’re approaching investors.
+A cashflow forecast is a useful tool – it can warn you of challenges ahead, help you achieve steady growth and steer you through a downturn.

 Grow your business steadily

 Today’s sales are the source of tomorrow's cashflow.
 While increases in sales are often celebrated, it’s worth remembering that extra orders can mean extra fulfilment costs, reducing your cashflow in the short term.